 - A principal must be organized and prepared.
 Each day presents a unique set of challenges and being organized and prepared is essential to meeting those challenges.
 You deal with so many variables as a principal that lack of those will lead to ineffectiveness.
-No day is predictable and that is why being organized and prepared can be so helpful.
+No day is predictable.
+This is why being organized and prepared is helpful.
 Each day you still have to come in with a plan or a to-do list with the understanding that you will probably only get about one-third of those things done.
 You have to be prepared for just about anything.
 When your dealing with that many people there is so many unplanned things that can occur.
 Having policies and procedures in place to deal with situations is part of the necessary planning and preparation to be effective.
 Organization and preparation will help reduce stress when you are dealing with difficult or unique situations.

-- A principal must be a good listener.
+- A principal must be an excellent listener.
 You never know when an angry student, a disgruntled parent, or an upset teacher is going to walk into your office.
-You have to be prepared to deal with those situations and that starts with being a good listener.
+You have to be prepared to deal with those situations and that starts with being an exceptional listener.
 You can disarm most difficult situations simply by showing them that you care enough to listen to what they want to say.
 When someone wants to meet with you because they feel wronged in someway, you need to hear them out.
 It doesn't mean that you let them bash another person continuously.
 You can be firm on not letting them belittle a teacher or student, but allow them to vent without being disrespectful to another person.
 Be willing to go the next step in helping them resolve their issue.
 Sometimes that might be mediating between two students who have had a disagreement.
 Sometimes it might be talking to a teacher to get their side of a story and then relaying that to the parent.
 In any case, it all begins with listening.